 Read More: EGAD – Copyright Compliance

-The Superintendent is hereby designated the custodian of all District governmental records, including but not limited to, minutes, documents, writings, letters, memoranda, or other written, typed, copied, or developed materials possessed, assembled, or maintained by this District.
+The Superintendent is hereby designated the custodian of all District governmental records, including but not limited to, minutes, documents, writings, letters, memoranda, e-mails, or other written, typed, copied, electronic or developed information received, possessed, assembled, or maintained by this District.

 Read More: EH – Public Use Of School Records

 The ConVal School District provides its students access to a multitude of technology resources.
 These resources provide opportunities to enhance learning and improve communication within our education community and with the global community beyond our campus.
 However, with the privilege of access is the responsibility of students to exercise appropriate personal responsibility in their use of these resources.

 Read More: EHAA – Internet Safety And Responsible Use Policy For Students